-The government grants are set to aid businesses, including SMEs to offset digitalization and marketing costs to remain competitive in the digitally evolving economy.
+The government grants are set to aid businesses, including SMEs to offset digitalisation and marketing costs to remain competitive in the digitally evolving economy.

-The Internet has had a significant impact on all aspects of our life, including our professional, personal, and social lives.
-Businesses have been able to streamline, optimise, and improve their operations, value offers, customer experience, and acquisition thanks to digitalization and connectivity.
+The Internet has had a significant impact on all aspects of our life, including our professional, personal and social lives.
+Businesses have been able to streamline, optimise and improve their operations, value offers, customer experience and acquisition thanks to digitalisation and connectivity.

 While some forward-thinking companies have managed to stay ahead of the curve, many others have yet to benefit from digitalisation and new marketing outreach strategies.

 External market factors, such as the COVID-19 pandemic have compelled the government to impose various variations of the Movement Control Order (MCO), making corporate operation challenging.